 How To Serve Gin

 Gin served cold is refreshing – the texture is much silkier, and the general experience is more pleasant.
 In other words, the colder the gin is, the better the flavor.
-There are a couple of things you can do to get your gin to an icy temperature other than storing it in your fridge or freezer.
+You can do a couple of things to get your gin to an icy temperature other than storing it in your fridge or freezer.
 For example:

 - Pour your gin into a chilled glass.